department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 GI Bill Comparison Tool: Capitalize "Comparison Tool."
 Treat as a proper noun when mentioning it by the complete name.
 Lowercase "tool" when simply referencing it, not by name.
 - **Like this:** The GI Bill Comparison Tool can help you compare benefits by school.
 Fill out the tool to get started.

 gravesite: Style this as 1 word.
-(Merriam-Webster does not address whether this should be 1 or 2 words, but the Gravesite Locator and Arlington National Cemetery both style it as 1 word.
+(Merriam-Webster doesn't address whether this should be 1 or 2 words, but the Gravesite Locator and Arlington National Cemetery both style it as 1 word.
 In addition, the following related words do appear in Merriam-Webster as one: graveside and gravestone.)

 guarantee: Use as either a noun or a verb.
 For our purposes, especially within the Home Loans section, when used in a legal context, we use “guarantee” as a verb and “guaranty” as a noun.
 Example: We guarantee a portion of the loan.